How to Elope

 • Have a family dinner or small get together later.
 Tell them all about your day and show off the epic photos.

 • Hire a videographer.
 Photos are awesome but video is a great way for people to feel included even if they weren’t physically there.
-Lilli Productions and I just put together a joint photo/video package.
-Fill out my contact form for more information on getting both photo and video services!
+Sabrina Fitz Photo and Video is my go-to videographer!

 The most important thing is to ONLY invite people you want there.
 Toss out the obligatory invites.